Where the Action Is: Background

 The program had its own stable of performers, most notably Paul Revere & the Raiders, who served as the de facto house band.
 Easily identified by their Revolutionary War costumes, the band had several Top 40 hits in the '60s thanks in part to the exposure they received on "Where The Action Is".
 Their lead singer, Mark Lindsay, with his signature ponytail, became one of the most popular teenage idols of the decade, gracing the covers of countless teen magazines.
 The Raiders also recorded the "Action" theme song for their 1965 album "Just Like Us" for which Dick Clark wrote the liner notes.
 When the group departed the show in 1966, they were replaced by The Robbs and The Hard Times.
 Other regular performers on Action included the dance troupe Pete Menefee and the Action Kids.
 Individual episodes featured a wide range of guest performers, as detailed below.
 Tina Mason was a regular singer being promoted by Dick Clark on the show.
 She met on the set and later married Phil Volk, the bass player for Paul Revere and the Raiders.
 They married on the second anniversary of the show's premiere, June 27, 1967.

 The weekday program was cancelled on March 31, 1967, with the network giving its local affiliates the time slot.
 However, members of the program's mainstay band Paul Revere and the Raiders (with lead vocalist Mark Lindsay) hosted very similar follow-up shows: both Revere and Lindsay hosted Happening '68, a Saturday afternoon follow-up to American Bandstand, and a weekday version of the same show, It's Happening, from 1968 to 1969.
 Both shows were produced by Dick Clark's production company for ABC.

-By the late 1990s, Alaimo worked in the recording industry with typeface enthusiast Jeff N. Levine, who noticed an interesting typeface spelling out the show's title on a photo album Steve kept from those years.
-The typeface was similar to "Caruso Roxy", a psychedelic-style typeface by Victor Caruso.
-Tracing the letters which existed on that page, and creating his own characters for those that were missing, the font was digitized by Brad O. Nelson of Brain Eaters Fonts and released as freeware under the name "Action Is".
-The font became a favorite, and was nicknamed "the Austin Powers font" after the movie and because of its quirky 60's-70's appeal.
-The typeface was popular throughout the 2000s, and many still use it today.
-The font even spawned an extension version also done by Jeff Levine, dubbed "Groovy Happening JNL", which sold well on MyFonts.